mx-car/tuw_rccar/README.md

 LABEL="openocd_rules_end"
 ```

-Get the Arduino IDE Version 1.7.8 (newer ones are actuelly not supported).
+- Get the Arduino IDE Version 1.7.8 (newer ones are actuelly not supported).
-In the directory `/some/directory/tuw_arduino_bridge/arduino/build` and run the following commands:
+untar the IDE to `$HOME/opt/` and make a soft link `$HOME/opt/arduino`
 ```
-export ARDUINO_ROOT=/some/where/
+mkdir -p $HOME/opt/
+tar -xzvf arduino-1.7.8-linux64.tar.xz.part $HOME/opt/
+cd $HOME/opt/
+ln -s arduino-1.7.8-linux64 $ARDUINO_ROOT  # ARDUINO_ROOT must be exported in .bashrc
 ```

-    Depending on the directory where your Andriuno IDE is saved.
-    The vehicle type has to be set (TYPE=1: RaceCar;TYPE=2: RocketCrawler).
+- check your vehicle type using `echo $VEHICLE_TYPE` 1 = RaceCar and 2 RocketCrawler.
 ```
-export VEHICLE_TYPE=1
+mkdir -p $RCCAR_DIR/ws02/src/tuw_arduino_ros/tuw_arduino_bridge/arduino/build
+cd $RCCAR_DIR/ws02/src/tuw_arduino_ros/tuw_arduino_bridge/arduino/build
 cmake ..
 make firmware_motion_demo.upload
 ```
-    Note:
+ - Note:
       The tuw_arduino_bridge package holds deprecated ROS nodes which were used a while ago with shmFw.
 These nodes are no longer required.
 The important part of the tuw_arduino_bridge package is the firmware folder.

 ### Set the RaceCar into operation:
-**Note:** this guide refers to the RaceCars deployed at TU-rWien Treidlstraße 3, 4th Floor.
+**Note:** this guide refers to the RaceCars deployed at TU-Wien Treidlstrasse 3, 4th Floor.
 #### Connect:
   Connect your Computer to the "humans" wifi, you can Login with your TU e-mail address and your TU password (like the "tuwel" wifi).
     Troubleshooting: